-Be careful with borrowing or reusing a car seat.
-Make sure you know its history and whether it's been in an accident.
+Make sure you know the car seat's history and whether it's been in an accident.
 Look for missing parts and defects.
 All car seats have an expiration date.
 If you find any problems or the seat is past its expiration date, do not use it.